 Westminster has a clear long-term plan for English.
 The reading section is underpinned by progression in reading documents and the National Curriculum.
 Teachers use this document to plan units for English which include a reading phase.
-This is also used to plan for whole class reading lessons.
+This is also used to plan for whole class reading lessons in Y2-Y6.

-EYFS have daily reading sessions where the teacher reads a book to the pupils and it is discussed altogether.
-Children in Year 2 and children in KS2 who have passed the Y1 phonics screening check have daily 30 minute lessons.
+EYFS and Y1 have daily phonics sessions for 1 hour.
+Children are assessed and are grouped to their level.
+Children receive a phonics book to take home with them for the week which is matched to their level.
+Phonics is also delivered to children who need it in Y2-Y6.
+Children in Y2-Y6 daily reading lessons.
 During these sessions, children learn specific reading comprehension strategies (prediction, questioning, clarifying, inferring, summarising and activating prior knowledge).
 Quality age-appropriate texts have been selected as a basis for the reading lessons - these can be full texts or extracts.
-Modelling of skills, the pre-teaching or post-teaching (key stage dependent) of vocabulary and high-quality questioning are all non-negotiables for reading lessons.
-All children will be listened to reading regularly as part of or alongside these reading lessons.
+Modelling of skills, the pre-teaching or post-teaching (Key stage dependent) of vocabulary and high-quality questioning are all non-negotiables for reading lessons.
 During reading lessons, teachers will plan to cover all requirements of the National Curriculum.
 Part of this, but not exclusively, is the teaching of VIPERS (Vocabulary, Inference, Prediction, Explanation, Retrieval and Sequencing/Summarising).
-These are six key reading skills that will be modeled, recapped and discussed during every text that is read.
-Pupils are able to articulate what these skills are and what skills they need to use to answer specific VIPERS to ensure a consistent approach with questioning and vocabulary used in reading sessions, whether that is a whole class or 1:1.
+These are six key reading skills that will be modelled, recapped and discussed during every text that is read.
+Pupils are able to articulate what these skills are and what skills they need to use to answer specific VIPERS questions.
+All teachers and support staff have been trained in VIPERS to ensure a consistent approach with questioning and vocabulary used in reading sessions, whether that is whole class or 1:1.